C2 Proficiency: Format

 The Writing paper has two parts.

 Part 1 has one compulsory question.
-Candidates are asked to write an essay of approximately 240–280 words, which summarises and evaluates the key points contained in two texts of approximately 100 words each.
+Candidates are asked to write an essay of approximately 240–280 words, which summarizes and evaluates the key points contained in two texts of approximately 100 words each.

 Part 2 requires candidates to answer one question from a choice of four.
 Candidates may be asked to write an article, a letter, a report, or a review.
-One of the choices will include writing about a set text.
+Prior to 2023, one of the choices will include writing about a set text announced by Cambridge every year.

 Candidates write their responses in 280-320 words.
 They are assessed on their ability to structure and develop ideas of a given topic, the impression their writing makes on the reader, usage of language and how well the candidate achieves their writing purpose.